Hellerup: Geography

 With an area of approximately 515 hectares, Hellerup covers 20% of the municipality.
 The district is bounded by the municipal border with Copenhagen (Østerbro) to the south, the Øresund to the east, Charlottenlund Forrest to the north, Lyngbyvej to the southwest and Niels Andersens Vej/Eivindsvej to the northwest.
 As of a January 2012, Hellerup had a population of 18,781, equaling 25% of the municipal population.

 The Hellerup postal district (2900 Hellerup) includes a somewhat larger area since part of Østerbro has the postal code 2900 Hellerup.

 History

 Country houses and open countryside

 In spite of its name, with the suffix -rup, Hellerup does not originate in an old village.
 In the 18th century the area was still open countryside with scattered country houses.
 One of them, Lokkerup, was renamed Hellerupgård when it was acquired by Johan David Heller in 1748.
 It would later lend its name to the modern district of Hellerup.
 Hellerupgård was later purchased by the merchant and shipowner Erich Erichsen.
-He commissioned the French architect Joseph-Jacques Ramée to built a new house in 1802.
+He commissioned the French architect Joseph-Jacques Ramée to build a new house in 1802.
 Other country houses included Øregård, Blidah and Taffelbay.